Coolant Leak Repair Cost

 cost broken down

-So, are coolant leaks expensive to fix?
+So, are refrigerant leaks costly to repair?

 Most coolant leaks cost less than $500 to repair if handled promptly.
-However, if a loose radiator cap or faulty water pump is ignored for too long, the engine will run out and possibly blow the head gasket or worse.
+However, if a loose radiator cap or defective water pump is ignored for too long, the engine will run out and possibly blow the head gasket or worse.

-For a step-by-step guide on how to track a fluid leak, check out this video from YouTube’s 4DIYers.
+For a step-by-step guide on how to track a fluid leak, check out this thorough video from YouTube’s 4DIYers.

 But other repairs are more complex and best left to professionals, like a damaged radiator or blown head gasket.